The Two Thought Processes When Using Emotional Intelligence

 What the intentional mind does, is expresses our rational logical thinking.
 It’s activated in the prefrontal cortex of the brain, an area which has developed more recently.

-It instructs on how we react as modern humans, this because of our recent increased interaction in larger social groups.
+It instructs on how we react as modern humans, because of our recent increased interaction in larger social groups.
 What intent does is allows us to handle more complex mental activities.

 What this includes is managing individual and group relationships, probabilistic thinking, logical reasoning.